Pastor Richard Wurmbrand March 24, 1909–February 17, 2001

 Pastor Richard Wurmbrand (1909—2001) was an evangelical minister who endured 14 years of Communist imprisonment and torture in his homeland of Romania.
 He is widely recognized there as one of the country’s greatest Christian leaders, authors and educators.

 In 1945, when the Communists seized Romania and attempted to take control of the churches, Pastor Wurmbrand began an effective, vigorous “underground” ministry to oppressed believers as well as to the Russian soldiers occupying his country.
-He was arrested in 1948, along with his wife, Sabina, who was imprisoned as a slave-laborer for three years on the Danube Canal.
+He was arrested in 1948, along with his wife, Sabina, who was imprisoned for three years.
 Pastor Wurmbrand spent three years in solitary confinement, seeing no one but his Communist torturers.
 He was then transferred to a group cell, where the torture continued for five more years.

 - Harvey Little

 - Dr. Ann-Marie Constable

 - Ben Montanez

 - Dr. Paul Peterson

 - Tammy Schneider

 As a Christian leader of international stature, Richard’s imprisonment did not go unnoticed.
 However, when foreign diplomats asked the Communist Romanian government about him, they were told that he had fled the country.
 Adding to the confusion, Romanian secret police posing as former prisoners told Sabina they had attended his burial in the prison cemetery.
 His family and friends were told that he was dead.